lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 end
 ```

 For these students, the misunderstanding is deeper.
-Take this example.
-On the first hand:
+You should take a new example and spend time on this with them.

+##### Good implementation
 ```ruby
 def mult(a, b)
   return a * b